Project-Counter/cop5/source/01-introduction/index.rst

 Governance
 """"""""""
 The COUNTER Code of Practice is owned and developed by Counter Online Metrics (COUNTER), a non-profit distributing company registered in England.
 A Board of Directors governs Counter Online Metrics.
-An Executive Committee reports to the Board, and the day-to-day management of COUNTER is the responsibility of the Project Director.
+An Executive Committee reports to the Board, and day-to-day management is the responsibility of the Project Director.

 Definitions